kwesiRutledge/Eq-Perf-Tests/experiments/readme.md

 20. Tests the ROO solution to the ACC problem to see if it can achieve equalized performance as well as plot how it might achieve equalized recovery.
 	* Figure 1 used in the paper.
+21.
+22.
+23. Can we robustify against languages with more than one word?
+	* The answer is that our math, as of April 12th did not correctly handle more than one word.
+	* In this experiment, I compare one of our earlier experiments (#15) with the performance of a "worst case" language that we have proven to be correctly handled in the current framework.
+	* Plots compare the use of our old method for robustifying to languages with more than one word with a "worst case" language design.
+Plots 3 and 4 specifically display each estimators error when the following words are applied:
+		* 101111
+		* 110111
+		* 111011
+		* 111101

+24. Recreating the results of ROO ACC with "worst case" language L-star